morlandi/django-htmx-forms/README.md

 django-htmx-forms is a package which provides tools for working with modal popups, form submission and validation via ajax in a Django project.

-I also took the chance to take a closer look at htmx, a JavaScript framework that handles Ajax communication based on custom HTML attributes.
+I also took the chance to take a closer look at [HTMX](https://htmx.org/), a JavaScript framework that handles Ajax communication based on custom HTML attributes.

 django-htmx-forms does not require jQuery, nor Bootstrap or other frameworks;